NJ woman says she was followed home … by man who turns out to be Pa. kidnapper

-When she got there that Sunday morning, police said he led her by the arm under the bridge.
-She tried to flee when she saw a rifle, but he grabbed her and dragged her along the ground, got on top of her and duct-taped her mouth shut.
+When she got there that Sunday morning, police said, he led her by the arm under the bridge.
+She tried to flee when she saw a rifle, but he grabbed her and dragged her along the ground, got on top of her and duct-taped her mouth shut, police said.

 He then tried to handcuff her, according to a police account published days later in The Morning Call newspaper.

-Fortunately for the victim, she had been suspicious about Kostingo from the start and had asked her friend to follow behind in her car.
+The alleged victim had been suspicious about Kostingo from the start and had asked her friend to follow behind in her car, authorities said.

-Her friend heard her screams and began to shout for her from the bridge.
+Her friend heard her screams and began to shout for her from the bridge, police said.
 Kostingo then led his victim to the roadway, pointing a loaded rifle at her head, police said.
-The victim managed to get into the car and her friend took off.
+The alleged victim managed to get into the car and her friend took off, police said.